AWEC process for livestock

 MPI Guidance Material for the Transport of Cattle by Sea [PDF, 659 KB]

 Regulations relating to animal exports and animal welfare export certificates are in Part 3 of the Animal Welfare Act 1999.
 Exporters need to be familar with the legislation.

 Apply for your Animal Welfare Export Certificate (AWEC)

-To get an AWEC, you must complete a request for services form at least 20 working days before the planned departure date of the animals from New Zealand.
+To get an AWEC, you must complete a request for services form.

 Download the request for services form [PDF, 550 KB]